Burgers equation from non-thermal stationary states in nearly-integrable gases: Introduction

-In such case the resulting theory is similar to a kinetic theory of dilute gases~\cite{Resibois}.
-Namely, the state of the system is described by a local distribution of quasiparticles which propagate with state-dependent effective velocities and occasionally scatter.
-Additionally, due to presence of integrable interactions there is a diffusion effect~\cite{hydro_diff_prl,DeNardis2019,Gopalakrishnan2018,Hbner2025,Durnin2021}.
+In such case the resulting description is similar to a kinetic theory of dilute gases~\cite{Resibois,Fouvry2020}.
+Namely, the state of the system is described by a local distribution of quasiparticles which propagate with state-dependent effective velocities and occasionally scatter due to integrability breaking effects.
+Additionally, because of the presence of interactions in integrable theory there is a quasiparticle diffusion effect~\cite{hydro_diff_prl,DeNardis2019,Gopalakrishnan2018,Hbner2025,Durnin2021}.
 The scattering between the quasiparticles opens a possibility for a thermalisation channel which otherwise is absent.
-Another thermalisation mechanism is through introducing an external potential~\cite{Cao2018,Bastianello2020b,Bagchi2023,Biagetti2024} but to simplify the problem we do not consider it here.
+Another thermalisation mechanism is through introducing an external potential~\cite{Cao2018,Bastianello2020b,Bagchi2023,Biagetti2024}, but to simplify the problem we do not consider it here.

-The observation that integrability breaking modifies the dynamics of quasiparticles similarly as weak interactions alter the dynamics of free particles can be exploited by bringing tools from the kinetic theory to study hydrodynamics of nearly integrable quantum systems.
-An example of this is application of the Chapman-Enskog theory to understand the emergence of conventional hydrodynamics along with computation of transport coefficients in such systems~\cite{chapmanenskog,navierstokes}.
-The latter was important to establish an existence of parametrically large space-time regime~\cite{Lepri2020,Chen2014,Zhao2018,Miron2019} when the conventional hydrodynamics works before giving place for anomalous one~\cite{Forster1977,Narayan2002, vanBeijeren2012, Spohn2014}.
-This kinetic picture can be also lifted from the quasiparticles distribution to their correlations leading to a generalization of the famous Born-Bogoliubov-Green-Kirkwood-Yvon (BBGKY) hierarchy~\cite{biagetti2024generalised}.
-The generalized BBGKY (gBBGKY) provides a new theoretical framework to understand the integrability-breaking-induced thermalization and was proven useful in description of long-range interacting hard rod gas numerics as well as experiments in 1d dipolar gases~\cite{PhysRevX.8.021030}.
+The observation that integrability breaking modifies the dynamics of quasiparticles similarly as weak interactions alter the dynamics of free particles can be exploited by bringing tools from the kinetic theory.
+In particular, such approach was used to study hydrodynamics of nearly-integrable quantum systems.
+An example of this idea is application of the Chapman-Enskog (ChE) theory~\cite{Resibois} to understand the emergence of conventional hydrodynamics along with computation of transport coefficients in such systems~\cite{chapmanenskog,navierstokes}.
+The latter was important to establish an existence of parametrically large space-time regime~\cite{Lepri2020,Chen2014,Zhao2018,Miron2019,Kundu2023,chapmanenskog}, where the conventional hydrodynamics works before giving place for anomalous one~\cite{Forster1977,Narayan2002, vanBeijeren2012, Spohn2014}.
+This kinetic picture can be also lifted from the quasiparticles distribution to their many-body correlations leading to a generalization of the famous Born-Bogoliubov-Green-Kirkwood-Yvon (BBGKY) hierarchy~\cite{biagetti2024generalised}.
+The generalized BBGKY (gBBGKY) provides a new theoretical framework to understand the integrability-breaking-induced thermalization and was proven useful in description of long-range interacting hard rod gas numerics as well as experiments in 1D dipolar gases~\cite{PhysRevX.8.021030}.